 What I am trying to say, I suppose, is that walking to Sarria makes me think a lot more about why we do the things we do, how we choose to do it and how hard it sometimes is to let others do their thing their own way without prejudice or judgment.
 Personally I love having less in my pack and keep it with me all the time, I love the flexibility and freedom it gives me, but I have friends who could never walk the Camino without the help of luggage transport and the safety and comfort of private accommodation.
 I have no problem with that.
 I feel a little bit sorry for some of those who thought (or feared) they couldn’t do it on their own and spent lots of money on the services of a Camino company who arranged everything for them and effectively locked them into an itinerary that turned out not to be right for them.
 I sometimes think that more people miss out on important life lessons from having to pare down the amount of stuff they carry with them and experiencing that it is possible to manage with less.
 I think it’s such a relief to let go of the make-up, the hair dryer, the TV, the habits and masks of everyday life and be someone same but also else, a pilgrim, a wanderer, an explorer.

 So – that was a bit of a departure from the advertised post, no?
 Please forgive me.
 Have some nice pics to make up for it.
 You see, I had a lovely day walking the San Xil route to Sarria.
-I walked alone and sometimes had the path to myself, and I thoroughly enjoyed the path and got a lot of thinking done.
+I walked alone and sometimes had the path to myself, and I thoroughly enjoyed it and got a lot of thinking done.

 On the way I wondered why my Fitbit didn’t buzz at 10 kms, like it is supposed to do, only to find that it had fallen off at some point!
 It must have come loose when I put the backpack straps on, and a long time ago, as I was at least 15 kms from Triacastela when I noticed.
 This made me a bit down, so on my way into town I made a quick decision to see if they had a room for me at Cristal Hotel, and they did – they had one left!